capelaum/capelaum/README.md

 ### :octocat: Some Facts

 - Builded a [Lawyer Website](https://www.capelletto.adv.br) for my sister
-- Aspiring to be a great Full Stack Web Developer
+- Aspiring Full Stack Web Developer
-- Did some embeded code with MSP430 microcontrollers
+- Did some embedded code with MSP430 microcontrollers
 - Stand Up Paddle (SUP) practitioner :surfer:

 ### ⚡ You can also find me on